-Lauren currently serves as the Director of Student Engagement and Leadership at Slippery Rock University.
-With more than 18 years of professional experience in higher education, she has also worked in both student affairs and university advancement positions at Embry-Riddle Aeronautical University and Duquesne University.
+Lauren currently serves as the Associate Dean for Student Affairs and Director of First-Year Orientation and Family Engagement at Carnegie Mellon University.
+With nearly 20 years of professional experience in higher education, she has also worked in both student affairs and university advancement positions at Embry-Riddle Aeronautical University and Duquesne University.

 Lauren has a Bachelor’s in Communication from the Edinboro University of Pennsylvania and a Master’s in College Student Personnel.
 In 2019, she earned a Ph.D. in Higher Education Management from the University of Pittsburgh, focusing her research on undergraduate leadership development.

 In her daily life, Lauren enjoys spending time with her 2-year-old niece, family, and friends.
 She is an avid golfer and enjoys running the occasional 5K.
 Lauren currently resides in Pittsburgh—where she was born and raised—and spends most Sundays cheering on the Pittsburgh Steelers.
 Here we go!